Hola amigo! Du yu spik inglish?

 As you may notice during the application process, some universities require you to submit an official language certificate before the start of your semester abroad.
-This is a common procedure, and is proven method to start safely a free mover semester: a language certificate can assure both you and the hosting university that you won’t have any problem in following lessons during your awesome free mover experience.
-Please note that language certificates are also asked to Erasmus and degree-seeking international students, so this is not a peculiarity of a free mover exchange, which in turn has its own advantages over other common forms of mobility.
+This is a common procedure, and is a proven method to safely start a free mover semester: a language certificate can assure both you, and the hosting university, that you won’t have any problem in following lessons during your free mover experience.
+Please note that language certificates are also asked to organized mobility and degree-seeking international students, so this is not a peculiarity or a disadvantage of a free mover mobility.

-So, having said that, what do you need to consider when taking a language test?
-Well, first and foremost the language proficiency level is categorized according to a standard framework, called the “Common European Framework of Reference for Languages” (CEFR).
-Developed by the Council of Europe, nowadays this framework is utilized all over the globe.
+The “Common European Framework of Reference for Languages” (CEFR) is a standard framework, developed by the Council of Europe, that nowadays is utilized all over the world to measure the level of language proficiency.
 It distinguishes learners among three categories: Basic users (A); Independent users (B); Proficient users (C).

 Basic users (A)

-Basic users, defined with the letter A, represent the lowest level of language proficiency.
+Basic users, defined by the letter A, represent the lowest level of language proficiency among the three categories.
 They are further divided into two subcategories: A1 and A2.

-- A1 users are called “Breakthrough users” or “Beginner users”.
+A1 users are named “Breakthrough users” or “Beginner users”.
 They are able to interact with another person in a foreign language in a very basic way, provided that the interlocutor talks in a very slow and paced way.
-A1 users represent the lowest proficient users in the A group.
+A1 users represent the lowest proficient users of the A group.

-- A2 users are defined as “Waystage users” or “Elementary users”.
+A2 users are called “Waystage users” or “Elementary users”.
 They are proficient enough to understand common sentences and communicate routine-related topics.

 Independent users (B)

-Independent users, defined with the letter B, represent the medium level of language proficiency.
-As with the A category, and the C category as we are going to see, they are splitted into two subcategories: B1 and B2.
+Independent users, defined by the letter B, represent the medium level of language proficiency among the three categories.
+As with the A category, they are splitted into two subcategories: B1 and B2.

-- B2 users are the “Vantage” or “Upper Intermediate” ones.
-They are the most skilled B users.
+B2 users are the “Vantage” or “Upper Intermediate” ones.
+They are more skilled than B1 users.
 As such, they possess the ability to understand the main ideas of a complex text and discuss technical topics.

 Proficient users (C)

-Proficient users, defined with the letter C, represent the highest level of language proficiency.
+Proficient users, defined by the letter C, represent the highest level of language proficiency among the three categories.
 CEFR divides C users in C1 and C2 users, with the C2 ones being the highest category in the C classification and in the whole CEFR standard.

-- C1 users are called “Effective Operational Proficiency users” or “Advanced users”.
-They have a full working language proficiency, and hence they are able to conduct the vast majority of the conversations in a wide range of topics, including the business and academic ones.
+C1 users are called “Effective Operational Proficiency users” or “Advanced users”.
+They have a full working language proficiency, and hence they are able to conduct the vast majority of the conversations on a wide range of topics, including academic ones.

 Having said that, universities most of the time ask for a B2/C1 level.
 It is an acceptable level for both the applicant and the hosting universities, and it could be considered a sweet spot between full proficiency and inadequate ability to follow courses in a foreign language.
 Pro tip: if you are reading what I have written on this site without many problems, you should already be at a B2/C1 level for the English language.
 Hence, you only need to take a test to certify your level and start your next free mover semester abroad!